behan101/Threat-Hunt-Port-of-Entry/README.md

 ---

-### 🚩 Flag 5: defense EVASION - File Extension Exclusions
+### 🚩 Flag 5: DEFENSE EVASION - File Extension Exclusions

 **Objective:**
 Attackers add file extension exclusions to Windows Defender to prevent scanning of malicious files.
 Counting these exclusions reveals the scope of the attacker's